azarowj/Amazon_Vine_Analysis/README.md

 ## Results

-- There were 0 Vine reviews
+- There were 261 Vine reviews
-- There were 403,807 non-Vine reviews
+- There were 24,040 non-Vine reviews
-- Since there were 0 Vine reviews, 0 Vine reviews were 5 stars
+- There were 106 5-star Vine reviews
-- There were 242,889 5-star non-Vine reviews
+- There were 10,899 5-star non-Vine reviews
-- Since there were 0 Vine reviews, 0% were 5 stars
+- Approximately 41% of Vine reviews were 5 stars
-- Approximately 60% of non-Vine reviews were 5 stars
+- Approximately 45% of non-Vine reviews were 5 stars

 ## Summary
 This particular dataset does not show any positivity bias for reviews in the Vine program.
-After filtering our data, our data frame contained 0 reviews from the Vine program.
-I went back to the original dataframe and filtered it for reviews in the Vine program.
-The original dataset only contained 2 reviews from the Vine program, which can be seen [here](https://github.com/azarowj/Amazon_Vine_Analysis/blob/main/VineProgram.png).
-If I wanted to look further into the possibility of positivity bias in the Vine program, I would need to do this analysis over with a different dataset.
+The percentage of 5-star reviews from people in the Vine program is actually 4% less than that of people not in the Vine program.
+If positivity bias existed, we would expect to see the percentage of 5-star ratings be higher from people in the Vine program.
+I would also want to look into the average ratings, from people in the Vine program versus people not in the Vine program.
+Another indicator of positivity bias could be an overall higher average rating.
+I would be curious to see if there were any 1-star reviews from people in the Vine program in the filtered dataset.